premail/premail/README.md

 ├─┬ clean            Remove generated files from the current design or email.
 │ └─┬ <parallel>
 │   └── clean.generated
 ├── showConfig       Display the current configuration being used when rendering your email files.
-├── listTemplates    List all templates that will be processed.
-Useful for debugging.
-└── test             Run an empty gulp function for testing.
+Use with --debug ├── listTemplates    List all templates that will be processed.
+Use with --debug └── test             Run an empty gulp function for testing.
 ```
 <!-- --><!-- /markdown-exec -->